NicholasARossi/NicholasARossi.github.io/_posts/2020-11-13-TrainingRegressionUncertainty.md

 The example above is as simple as it gets, however we know machine learning really shines with the synthesis of multiple features - which is tackled in the next section.

-### Multiple Feature Dimensions and More powerful models
+### Multiple Feature Dimensions and More Powerful Models
 ![../res/blog_19/mulitin_multiout.png](../res/blog_19/mulitin_multiout.png)

 We see that binning along the feature space can be an effective way to establish the relationship between the feature values and their output uncertainty.
 However this problem become much more complicated in the case of multiple features.
 Consider two features below: